kramse/kea-it-sikkerhed/systemsikkerhed/lektionsplan.md

 This document is written on Gitbook, and then exported to PDF. https://zencurity.gitbook.io/kea-it-sikkerhed/systemsikkerhed/lektionsplan

-The PDF export seem to have problems with the big table, please check the Gitbook version if in doubt about reading list.

 ### Goals

 The module is centered around the design and implementation of secure computer systems.